 Myth #3: Chocolate Is Bad for Your Teeth

 Eating our natural gourmet sugar-free chocolate doesn't increase the risk that you'll develop cavities.
 Such problems generally arise when you consume chocolates that are packed with added sugars or starchy fillers.
 Because these substances are largely absent from unmodified cocoa, however, chocolate lovers who are careful about what they buy have a lot more leeway.
 In other words, stick to dark, sugar-free products with a transparent, traceable production chain.

 Myth #4: Chocolate Increases Your Blood Sugar

-Although most chocolate will increase blood sugar levels due to the high levels of sugar in each bite, ChocoPerfection gourmet sugar-free chocolate breaks this trend with its sugar-free chicory root alternative, which won’t affect blood sugar levels at all.
+Although most chocolate will increase blood sugar levels due to the high levels of sugar in each bite, ChocoPerfection gourmet sugar-free candy breaks this trend with its sugar-free chicory root alternative, which won’t affect blood sugar levels at all.
 Diabetics rejoice!

 Putting Science and Nature to Work

 There are two alternatives to enjoying regular, sugary chocolate: indulge in the natural stuff with no sweeteners added (for a very bitter taste) or find products like ChocoPerfection gourmet sugar-free chocolate that are sweetened with naturally derived alternatives.

 With a host of plant-based, non-sugar options like Stevia rebaudiana and mogrosides from monk fruits, it's entirely possible to be a chocoholic without adverse health effects or massive guilt.
 Chocolates containing sweeteners like chicory root, for instance, are great for those who want a piece of their favorite flavors without the adverse health effects.

 Even if you suffer from health issues or are seeking the ultimate toned physique, there's no reason you can't enjoy the pleasure of our gourmet sugar-free chocolate or sweet dessets like our keto fudge brownie recipe.
 You just have to make sure you’re informed of your options – and make the best choices for your body.